What is 'Tales Of The Moonsea'?

 Romance between characters is allowed, but any kind of depictions of

 graphic or simulated sex are strictly forbidden.
-There are servers out
+While there are servers out

 there where this is tolerated, Tales of Moonsea is not one of them.
-If
+While

 What are the rules about in character insults?